Politics and technology: D21

 D21 is a platform that allows people to participate in voting on issues through a form of "modern democracy".
 It is also known as the D21 – Janeček method, which allows people to cast both a negative and a positive vote.
-D21 wishes to accurately inform users about different issues happening within their community and provide them with a platform for voicing their opinions.
 The platform is used mainly in the Czech Republic to target corruption within the Czech government.
 Though it has not yet been used in any general elections, D21 – Janeček method has been used in several participatory budgeting programs around the world, including New York City, in the United States.
 The Czech government introduced the game Prezident 21, which is an interactive website created to aid people in familiarizing themselves with the D21 system.